 –Wesbites like Odesk take a commission from the people who hire you which means your rate is lower.

-ll this can be done online, and the pay is decent and only gets better.
+All this can be done online from anywhere in the world and the pay is decent at the start and only gets better as your skills increase.

 Pros of social media manegment